QuantEcon/lecture-python-intro/lectures/business_cycle.md

 _ = plot_comparison_multi(gdp_growth.loc[countries, 1962:], countries, title, ylabel, 0.1, 20, ax, g_params, b_params, t_params)
 ```

-By comparing the trend of GDP growth rates between developed and developing economies, we find that business cycles are becoming more and more synchronized in 21st-century recessions.
+By comparing the trend of GDP growth rates between developed and developing economies, we find that business cycles are becoming more and more synchronized in 21st century recessions.

-However, emerging and less developed economies often experience more volatile changes throughout the economic cycles.
+However, emerging and less developed economies often experience more volatile changes in the economic cycles.

-Although we have seen synchronization in GDP growth as a general trend, we also need to acknowledge that the experience of individual countries during the recession is often very different.
+Although we have seen synchronization in GDP growth rate as a general trend, we also need to acknowledge that the experience of individual countries during the recession is often very different.

 Here we use the unemployment rate and the recovery of labor market condition as another example